apache/trafficcontrol/docs/source/development/building.rst

 See instructions for :ref:`building the documentation <docs-build>`.

 .. [#compose-optional] This is optional, but recommended.
 If a ``docker-compose`` executable is not available the ``pkg`` script will automatically download and run it using a container.
 This is noticeably slower than running it natively.
+.. [#optional-project] This project is "optional", which means that it cannot be built unless :option:`-o` is given.
 .. [#default-project] This is a default project, which will be built if ``pkg`` is run with no ``projects`` argument